 Of course, just because feedback is critical it doesn’t necessarily mean it’s of no value.
 For example, if nobody can parse a certain clue in your puzzle, it’s almost certainly too hard, or there may even be an error in it.
 That goes for whole puzzles too – if the overwhelming tone is that the blog’s contributors found it too difficult, it’s worth bearing that in mind.
 Many of the people who contribute to these blogs are experienced solvers and if they have struggled with the puzzle, you can be sure that the average solver will not have got far at all.
 Even so, it would still be worth consulting your editor before you alter your style.

 It takes some humility to admit defeat and if people say that they found a puzzle too hard, there is no reason to doubt their word.
 On the other hand, people who say that a puzzle’s too easy are rather less reliable critics.
-You only have the contributor’s word for it that your puzzle was such an insult to his intelligence that he solved it so quickly he finished before he started.
+You only have the contributor’s word for it that he solved your puzzle so quickly, he finished before he started.
 Even if these comments are not from people showing off, they are inconsiderate.
 As I’ve said, many of the contributors to these sites are experienced solvers and just because they find a puzzle easy, it doesn’t mean that the majority of solvers will.
 I’m a fairly decent solver myself, after years of practice, and I sometimes hanker for the days when a Times puzzle would last me an afternoon.
 I now need at least ten of the things to occupy me for a two-hour flight, but I’m never going to suggest that the Times puzzle is far too easy and that they should make them harder on my account.
 It would be total selfishness.

 As a setter, you can happily ignore comments of this sort, but I didn’t know that when my first FT puzzle appeared towards the end of 2008.
 This was my debut as a crossword setter in a national paper (other than two Listener puzzles).
 It should have been a day to be proud of and to some extent it was, not least because I got some lovely messages of congratulation from setters and solvers who knew me, but it was pretty much ruined when I looked at the “review” for the puzzle on the relevant blog.
 It was appalling in all senses: unfair and self-aggrandising as well as negative.
 The blogger made a point of saying it was far too easy, and it probably was quite easy as it was my first puzzle and so I’d played safe.
 Still, I’m fairly sure it wasn’t any easier than many which appear in the FT.
 I was the new boy and it seems the tradition of picking on new boys is no less rife than when I left school in 1980.
 In this case, being picked on meant some blogger showing how clever he is at the expense of trashing my work.